ESHackathon/eshackathon.github.io/collections/_posts/2021-05-11-ESHTools_metaDigitise.md

 <br>

 <b><em>What is the problem that your tool aims to resolve?
 How does your tool fit into broader evidence synthesis methods?</em></b>
-We developed metaDigitise in collaboration with Shinichi Nakagawa (UNSW).
+We developed metaDigitise in collaboration with <a href="https://www.eshackathon.org/people/Nakagawa-Shinichi.html" target="_blank">Shinichi Nakagawa (UNSW)</a>.
 All of us conduct meta-analyses that involve a substantial amount of data extraction from figures taken from the primary literature.
 We were all frustrated by how slow, inflexible and irreproducible existing software was at this critical stage of evidence synthesis.

 As such, metaDigitise is an R package that provides fairly high-throughput data extraction from figures (i.e., boxplots, scatterplots, mean error plots and histograms).
 While the user extracts the data, metadata can be entered at the same time for multiple groups of interest, and summary statistics relevant for meta-analysis are automatically calculated for the user.